Before your journey

 Prepare for journeys

-Plan your journeys ahead of time so you know where you can stop and charge your car.
-Zapmap(opens in a new window) will show you 42,000 chargepoints across the UK.
+You can also plan your journeys ahead of time so you know where you can stop and charge your car.
+Zapmap(opens in a new window) will show you over 70,000 chargepoints across the UK.

 Find the best charging times